proxmox/proxmox-backup/docs/tape-backup.rst

 Example Setups
 --------------

-Here are a few example setups for how to manage media pools and schedules.
+Here are a few example setups for managing media pools and schedules.
 This is not an exhaustive list, and there are many more possible combinations of useful settings.